johanthoren/luminary/README.md

 [the Karaite
 Calendar](https://en.wikipedia.org/wiki/Hebrew_calendar#Karaite_calendar), which
-is also has a lunar month and a solar year, but where observation of the new moon is the basis for a 'new month' and the status of the Barley in Israel is the basis for a 'new year'.
+is also has a lunar month and a solar year, but where observation of the new moon is the basis for a *new month* and the status of the Barley in Israel is the basis for a *new year*.

 This library is based both on The Bible and the 1st Book of Enoch and follows the following conventions: